We offer two ways to be listed as an OEM of elementary OS in our store, with differing requirements and benefits.

 System Settings (codenamed Switchboard) uses a concept of “Plugs” to provide pluggable settings for various hardware and software concerns.
 For example, Mouse & Touchpad settings are provided by a plug.

 OEMs can develop and ship custom plugs if special or unique hardware in the machine requires configuration in addition to what is available by default in elementary OS; for example, special sensors or input methods not present in most hardware.
 If relevant to a broader set of users, contributing it upstream to the existing plugs is highly encouraged.Dokumentation

 The About plug displays system information to the user and provides several system-wide actions, such as restoring settings, reporting issues, and getting help.
 In addition to software information (like the OS version), it also provides a space for hardware information.
 By default, this is filled in with a generic image and the system’s hostname.
 However, OEMs can provide custom branded data for this section.

 oem.conf file, OEMs can fill in the manufacturer name, product name, model number, and manufacturer URL.
 An image can also be provided which replaces the generic hardware icon.

-Further, if a third-party repository ever becomes unmaintained or unpublished, it may prevent normal system upgrades.
-This could hold back potentially serious security and stability updates from reaching the OEM’s customers.
+Further, if a third-party repository ever becomes unmaintained or unpublished, it may prevent regular OS updates.
+This could hold back potentially serious security and stability fixes from reaching the OEM’s customers.

-We share frequent updates on development, major announcements, tips for developers, featured apps, and other new content via our Blog.Visit our Blog
+We publish frequent updates on development, major announcements, tips for developers, featured apps, and more on our blog.Visit our Blog

 Schauen Sie sich die Elementary Logos, Markennutzungs-Richtlinien, die Farbpalette und Community Logos an, und laden Sie die offiziellen hochauflösenden Elementary Logo Vector-Assets herunter.Markenressourcen ansehen